 What Happens During the First Week of Withdrawal

-Within the initial 6 to 12 hours after your last dose, you’ll likely notice preliminary withdrawal symptoms emerging as the medication clears your system.
-Early withdrawal effects typically include anxiety, insomnia, headaches, and irritability that intensify as you progress through days two and three.
+Within the initial 6 to 12 hours after your last dose, you’ll notice early withdrawal symptoms emerging as the medication clears your system.
+Onset comes faster than with longer-acting benzos because alprazolam’s half-life is only about 11 hours.
+Initial effects typically include anxiety, insomnia, headaches, and irritability that intensify as you progress through days two and three.

 During this peak period, you’ll face the most challenging phase.
 Severe physical symptoms such as tremors, muscle spasms, nausea, vomiting, and sweating commonly occur alongside heightened anxiety and potential panic attacks.
 The risk of seizures reaches its highest point between days two and three, making medical supervision essential.
-Medical supervision implements security measures to protect against potential complications and ensure your safety throughout the withdrawal process.
+Some patients reach peak hallucination and seizure risk between days 3 and 5, particularly with long-term high-dose use.
+Medical supervision implements safeguards to protect against these complications.

 Factors That Influence Withdrawal Duration